 Upper-Middle Income Countries

 The upper-middle income category includes several countries from Latin America and Eastern Europe, as well as a handful in Asia and Africa.
-It includes all the BRICS except for India (Brazil, Russia, China, and South Africa).
-Nearing the income levels of advanced economies, these countries have considerable resources at their disposal, but their growth and development processes vary in the level of inclusiveness.
+It includes the Brazil-Russia-India-China-South Africa (BRICS) economies, with the exception of India.
+These are countries nearing advanced economy income levels, with considerable income at their disposal, yet which demonstrate varied levels of inclusiveness in their growth processes.